mariyahendriksen/awesome-intent-analysis/README.md

 ## Shopping Intent Modelling

 [Using segmentation to improve sales forecasts based on purchase intent: Which” intenders” actually buy?]
 Journal ofMarketing Research, 1992

-[Predictors of online buying behavior] Communications of the ACM 1999

-[Web retailing adoption: exploring the nature of internet users web retailing behaviour] Journal of Retailing and Consumer Services 2003

 [Combination of multiple classifiers for the customer’s purchase behavior prediction] Decision Support Systems 2003